omac049/uagc-dx-documentation/README.md

 ## License

-Internal use only - University of Arizona Global Campus
+Internal use only - University of Arizona Global Campus # uagc-dx-documentation